 And I personally would rather eat delicious homemade food than stand in line for hours to get into a store or pick up food, or waste precious gas driving to the store unnecessarily.
 Don't you agree?

 Necessary disclaimer: This is NOT a full hurricane preparedness list.
-Check your local government’s website to prepare and be ready to evacuate if needed.
-If you have a sensitive stomach or any health issues, then don’t take chances with food that has been in the fridge without power for days.
-This is just how we eat during and after a hurricane.
+Check your local government's website to prepare and be ready to evacuate if needed.
+If you have a sensitive stomach or any health issues, then don't take chances with food that has been in the fridge without power for days.
+I am simply sharing what we eat during and after a hurricane.
+Of course, if you have a generator that powers your fridge then all of this might not be necessary.

 1. Preparing your fridge and freezer for a power outage